jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

 for i in {1..1000}; do curl -sX GET https://fastapi-2a94b25a5f.wolf.jina.ai/load/1000000 | jq; sleep 0.5; done
 ```

-Eventually you'd see that requests are being served by 2 replicas (denoted by the `hostname` field in the response).
+Eventually, you will see that requests are being served by 2 replicas (indicated in the `hostname` field in the response).

 ```json
 {